Cragg Vale Coiners: Downfall

 Charles Watson-Wentworth (the Marquess of Rockingham and former Prime Minister) was tasked with hunting down the killers.
-He had thirty Coiners arrested by Christmas Day.
+He had 30 coiners arrested by Christmas Day.
 David Hartley was hanged at 'York Tyburn' near York on 28 April 1770, and buried in the village of Heptonstall, West Riding of Yorkshire.
-His brother, Isaac, escaped the authorities and lived until 1815.
-As for Dighton's murderers, Normanton was hanged on 15 April 1775 and Thomas was hanged on 6 August 1774.
+His brother Isaac escaped the authorities and lived until 1815.
+Dighton's murderers were also caught and hanged, Thomas on 6 August 1774 and Normanton on 15 April 1775.